bright-fox/special-char-counter/README.md

 # Special Character Counter

-This python script counts the occurences for each special character inside a TypeScript project.

-This is helpful when you want to create a symbol layer on your programmable keyboard.
+This project contains a python script which counts the special characters inside any project.
+This can be helpful when creating a symbol layer on your programmable keyboard and deciding on where to place each symbol.

 ## How to run the script